sejbouchereau/Portfolio/projects/2-nba-players/README.md

 - **Interactive Filter**
   - **Player Filter** — Select an individual player to update all views across the dashboard

-## 🔍 Insights
+## Insights

 - **International Representation:** There has been a steady increase in the number of international players in the NBA, with a particularly sharp rise since 2000.
 - **Top Countries:** The United States remains the leading contributor of NBA players by a wide margin, followed by Canada, France, and Australia.
 - **High-Efficiency Scorers (2020–2022):** Cameroon, Lithuania, and Greece averaged the highest number of high-efficiency scorers compared with other countries during this period.
 - **College Dominance:** A small group of colleges dominates NBA player production, with Kentucky leading, followed closely by Duke.
 - **Playstyle Evolution:** NBA offenses have shifted toward greater ball movement, more distributed offensive responsibility, and improved scoring efficiency.

-## 🛠️ Tools
+## Tools

 - **Python** — Data cleaning
 - **SQL Server** — Data exploration and transformation
 - **Tableau** — Data visualization and dashboard development
 - **Git & GitHub** — Version control
 - **Figma** — Dashboard layout and design planning

+## License

+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this project with proper attribution.